 CHECKLIST FOR RBIC EXHIBITS

 INSTRUCTIONS: (1) Begin by inserting appropriate information in the header at the top of the page.
 (2) When submitting the application, check appropriate boxes for those actions which have been done.
 (3) Note that Exhibits C, D, E, F, G, and H should all be grouped together by individual.
-(4) Exhibit Y is not required for Applicants seeking non-leveraged licenses.
+(4) Exhibit Y is not required for Applicants seeking to be licensed as a non-leveraged RBIC.
+(5) Exhibit Z is not required for Applicants seeking to be licensed as a leveraged RBIC.